morteng/SF4/CONVENTIONS.md

 - Vague descriptions like "in August" should be converted to "August 2023" The system must be flexible in handling stipend info, not strict.

+TODO.md should be focused on tasks you have todo in the future, to remember doing them next coding session.
+Use this file to plan ahead and keep track of tasks that need to be completed.
+This can include refactoring, adding new features, or fixing bugs.
+It's a good practice to add a brief description of each task and any relevant context or dependencies.

 ## Error Handling
 - Use specific exceptions in try/except blocks
 - Always rollback database transactions on errors